brain-flush/brain-flush.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Brain Flush

-You can use the [editor on GitHub](https://github.com/brain-flush/brain-flush.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Another personal blog where the contributors just flush their brain content once in a while.

+## Post history

 {% for post in site.posts %}
 [{{post.title}}]({{post.url}})